Track mileage automatically

 Moving expenses reimbursements

 According to the 2018 Tax Cuts and Jobs Act, moving expense reimbursements are now taxable for all employees except for active-duty members of the Armed Forces.
-You can read more on moving expenses for members of the Armed Forces.
+You can read more on the IRS moving mileage for members of the Armed Forces.

 Employees